Megan Gallagher

-Early life
+Early life and education

 Gallagher was born in Reading, Pennsylvania on February 6, 1960, to Aileen and Donald Gallagher.
 She was the fifth of six children.
 Her mother had also been an actor in her youth, retiring when she began a family.
 Gallagher credits her own career to her mother, who would take her to Broadway theatre productions as a child.
 She has also cited Mary Tyler Moore and Katharine Hepburn as influences on her career.
 She attended Wyomissing Area Junior/Senior High School, where she elected not to attend her high school prom in order to continue her rehearsals at a local community theatre, Genesius Theatre.

-Gallagher moved to New York to study acting at the Juilliard School under the tutelage of John Houseman.
-Included in her class were Penny Johnson Jerald, Lorraine Toussaint, Jack Kenny and Jack Stehlin.
-She then relocated to Los Angeles, California to further pursue her career; during this time she also took on a job taking care of stray cats.
+Gallagher moved to New York City to study acting at the Juilliard School under the tutelage of John Houseman.
+She then relocated to Los Angeles.

 Career

 Gallagher began her career on stage, appearing in a production of Paul Osborn's Oliver Oliver before being cast in the 1989 Broadway production of Aaron Sorkin's A Few Good Men.
 Her portrayal of LCDR JoAnne Galloway in the latter production earned her a Theatre World Award, and an Outer Critics Circle Award.
 In 1993, she took part in Broadway productions of both parts of Angels in America: A Gay Fantasia on National Themes—Millennium Approaches and Perestroika.

 Gallagher's television debut was in the miniseries George Washington.
 She gained the lead role in the pilot At Your Service, and a guest spot in the first episode of L.A.
 Law.
-She then went on to appear as a series regular towards the end of Hill Street Blues' run, before going on to play a recurring role in China Beach; she still maintains a friendship with China Beach co-star Robert Picardo.
+She then went on to appear as a series regular towards the end of Hill Street Blues' run followed by a series regular role on The Slap Maxwell Story before going on to become a series regular in the second season of China Beach; she still maintains a friendship with China Beach co-star Robert Picardo.
 Gallagher's role of Catherine Black in Millennium had been written by creator Chris Carter with her in mind specifically, as he had been impressed with her work as Jeannie Sanders on The Larry Sanders Show.
 Gallagher was also keen to work with Carter, having admired his creation of the character Dana Scully for The X-Files, whom she saw as a positive example of an intriguing female character on television.
 Gallagher also appeared in the legal drama Suits, acting alongside her Juilliard classmate Wendell Pierce.

 Personal life

-Gallagher is married to actor Jeff Yagher, and has two children—a pair of twins.
+Gallagher is married to actor Jeff Yagher, and has two children, who are twins.
 She is related by marriage to actress Catherine Hicks and make-up artist Kevin Yagher.